 The network IoCs are identical to the ones provided in the GData article, each with a distinct purpose as mentioned.

-To summarize, there is a lot of information related to the investigation of this malware that can be easily extracted through genetic code analysis and other fundamental techniques in Intezer Analyze.
+To summarize, there is a lot of information related to the investigation of this malware that can be easily extracted through genetic code analysis and other fundamental techniques with Intezer ‘s malware analysis tool.